-Pickleball is a fun and simple game that has taken the world by storm.
-Through its accessibility and simple nature, it does an excellent job of bringing the community together.
+Pickleball is a fun and simple game that has taken the world – and LFHS – by storm.

 With a mixture of tennis, badminton, and ping pong, pickleball has its own unique blend to it.
 Pickleball is a 2v2 game that is played on a 44 x 20 ft. court, identical to the size of a badminton court.
 Using a small plastic paddle, the game is played with a plastic ball that is similar to a wiffleball, only slightly larger.